 Registration is required to be eligible for the Neighborhood Watch Grant, have your group appear on the Neighborhood Watch map, and receive Neighborhood Watch signage.
 Before registering with the City, new groups (including those that have let their registration lapse) must meet the following criteria:

-- Define boundaries that do not overlap with other Neighborhood Watch groups.
+- Create boundaries that do not overlap with other Neighborhood Watch groups.

-- Demonstrate engagement from a majority of households in the Neighborhood Watch area using the Neighborhood Watch Notification Signature Form to show neighbors have been made aware of the Neighborhood Watch group.
+- Inform your neighbors of the new Neighborhood Watch group.
+Optional: Use the Neighborhood Watch Notification Signature Form to show neighbors have been made aware of the Neighborhood Watch group.

-- Define a communications plan that describes how the group will stay in communication, including with residents without access to the internet.
+- Determine how the group will stay in communication, including with residents without access to the internet.

 - Hold an orientation with the Sheriff’s Office that all residents in the Neighborhood Watch group are invited to attend.
-Contact the City to request an orientation.
+Submit a request for an orientation.

 Need help?
 Get in touch with the City.

-- If you do not live in a registered Neighborhood Watch group, talk to a few neighbors to gauge interest in forming a group and seek help from neighbors to get started.
+- Get help.
+Find a few neighbors to gauge interest in forming a group and seek help from neighbors to get started.

 - Select the boundaries of your group.
 Neighborhood Watch boundaries may not overlap with existing groups shown on the map.
 Consider seeking out "block captains" to help manage larger groups.

 - Engage your neighbors.
-Consider inviting neighbors to a meeting to get consensus on concerns, goals, and neighborhood boundaries.
+Hold a meeting with all of your neighbors to introduce the idea of Neighborhood Watch and get agreement on concerns, goals, and neighborhood boundaries.
 Ask your neighbors to sign the Neighborhood Watch Registration Signature form.
 Neighborhood Watch groups are required to show a majority of households in your Neighborhood Watch area have been engaged before registering.

 - Register your Neighborhood Watch group with the City.

-- Keep your group organized.
-Hold at least 1 gathering per year and let the City know about your activity.
+- Stay active.
+Hold and report at least 1 gathering per year and let the City know about your activity.
 Groups that do not hold 1 gathering per year will need to go through the full registration process again.

 Neighborhood Watch Grants